By then, the world had already come to know the little girl who was often seen perched on the hip of her mother, Paula Yates.

 But in the years since the legendary Australian performer ended his own life, the only daughter of the late INXS singer has largely managed to avoid the spotlight.

-The four women in Michael Hutchence’s life.
+Listen: The four women in Michael Hutchence’s life.
 Post continues after podcast.

 Speaking to Mamamia’s podcast No Filter, the director described Tiger Lily’s initial thoughts on the film.

 "She has her very own personal way of dealing [with loss]," Lowenstein told Mamamia, on Tiger Lily losing both her mother and father at a young age.

 "When she did look at the rough cut of the film, she got very emotionally involved in it largely because there was a whole side to Michael she’d never heard of," he continued.